AlexBezuska/Intro-to-Gamedev-using-SplatJS/step-12/README.md

 #Step 12 - Make Score look more polished

-- Add a stone sprite behind the score to make it eisier to read
+- Add a stone sprite behind the score to make it easier to read